 To participate in CPT, the program/school must either have:

-- An approved internship course that carries credit, semester dates, a faculty supervisor and is listed in the University bulletin; OR
+- An approved internship course that carries credit, semester dates, a faculty supervisor and is listed in the University bulletin; or

 - The academic dean or advisor must attest that the internship is a graduation degree requirement

-- OR the DGS or department chair must attest to the fact that the student needs the internship experience to complete the dissertation requirement.
+- or the DGS or department chair must attest to the fact that the student needs the internship experience to complete the dissertation requirement.

-If the program/school cannot attest to one of the above requirements, then CPT is not an option and OPT or work with an International Organization may be alternatives.
+If the program/school cannot attest to one of the above requirements, then CPT is not an option and Pre-completion OPT or work with an International Organization may be alternatives.

 5. I have been enrolled as a full-time student for the past two years but in H4 status and just recently changed to F-1 student status.
 Am I eligible to apply for CPT?